Winterflower/winterflower.github.io/_posts/2014-11-02-a-very-simple-introduction-to-python-part2.md

 to make sure that the loop terminates.
 What would happen if we leave out the statement `number+=1` from the `while` loop we wrote above?

+###Exercises:
+1. Write a small program that checks the numbers from 1 to 25 and prints only those that are divisible by 5

+2.3 For loops